aerospike-community/avs-benchmark-ann/README.md

 -   `aerospike.hdf.waitidxcompletion Current number of waiting for index merge completions being conducted.
 Defined as a counter.
 Attributes:`
     -   `"ns" – Index Namespace`
     -   `"idx" – Index Name`
--   `aerospike.hdf.dropidxtime The amount of time to perform an index drop.
+-   `aerospike.hdf.dropidxtime The amount of time (sec) to perform an index drop.
 Defined as a histogram.
 Attributes:`
     -   `"ns" – Index Namepsace`
     -   `"idx" – Index Name`
+-   `aerospike.hdf.queryhist The amount of time (ms) to perform vector search.
+Defined as a collection of buckets.
+Attributes:`
+    -   `"ns" – Index Namepsace`
+    -   `"idx" – Index Name`
+    -   `"run" – Run associated with this query latency buckets`

 # Supported Datasets